rprome/rprome/README.md

 ## Hi I am Rizouana 👋

-I’m a front-end-focused full-stack developer who loves creating accessible digital experiences!
 Most of my projects are inspired by my love for music 🎶, fashion 👗, fintech 📊, and the entrepreneurial spirit I’ve gained from my family’s small business 💼.

 ---